What They Are

 Finally, like any material, bioplastics decompose extremely slowly in the dark, airless environment of a landfill.
 When bioplastics DO begin to break down in this anaerobic (oxygen-free) environment, they produce methane, a potent greenhouse gas that contributes to global warming.

-With the exception of bioplastic utensils (knives, forks and spoons), which do not break down in our composting system, Green Mountain Compost will continue to accept bioplastic products that are certified as compostable by the Biodegradable Products Institute (BPI), or that have met the ASTM D6400 or D6868 testing standards.
+Green Mountain Compost will continue to accept bioplastic products that are certified as compostable by the Biodegradable Products Institute (BPI), or that have met the ASTM D6400 or D6868 testing standards.

 In addition to proof of certification, we require that all bioplastic products be clearly labeled with the word “compostable” or another label readily identifying their compostability so that we can sort them from identical non-compostable plastics.